calchiwo/twitterxscraper/README.md

 Be responsible.
 Respect platform rules.
 Do not abuse it.
+If you use it for purposes like commercial uses you must inform.
 ## Final thoughts

 If you are learning scraping, packaging, or just want to understand how things work under the hood, feel free to explore the code.